twolfson/trunkata/README.md

 _(Coming soon)_

 ## Development
+`component install`

-Use `livereload`, `listen-spawn -- npm run pretest`, and `serve`.
+Use `npm run pretest`, and `serve`.
 Then, navigate to http://localhost:3000/test/trunkata_test.html

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.